 or PA Megan’s Law

 for more specific information about Megan’s Law in Pennsylvania.
-Also, you may call our office with any additional questions that you may have.
+Also, you may call the OVA office with any additional questions you may have.

 What happens if the parolee fails to report to the community corrections center or to the parole agent?

-The parole agent will attempt to locate the offender and if this fails, PBPP will issue a warrant for the parolee's arrest.
+The parole agent will attempt to locate the parolee and if this is unsuccessful, parole staff will issue a warrant for the parolee's arrest.
 The parolee is considered an “absconder” when this occurs.

 Am I allowed to contact the parole agent?

 Yes.
 We encourage you to do so.
-After the offender is paroled, the OVA has very little direct information about the offender and his progress while on parole.
-Although parole agents are restricted by law in providing specific information regarding a parolee’s address and progress in treatment, they can talk to you in general terms about supervision and what is expected from a parolee.
+After the person is paroled, the OVA has very little direct information about the parolee and his/her progress while on parole.
+Although parole agents are restricted by law in providing specific information regarding a parolee’s address and progress in treatment, they may talk to you in general terms about supervision and what is expected from a parolee.

-However, if you are having difficulty reaching the parole agent, and have questions about contacting the parole agent or do not feel comfortable contacting the parole agent, you may call our office and we will make the contact on your behalf.
+However, if you are having difficulty reaching the parole agent, and have questions about contacting the parole agent or do not feel comfortable contacting the parole agent directly, you may call the OVA office and staff will contact the agent on your behalf.